john-cornell/GPTNet/README.md

 ### Simple GPTChat bot

-The GPTChat class provides a simple interface for chatting with GPT models from OpenAI or Huggingface.
+The GPTChat class provides a simple interface for chatting with GPT models from OpenAI, Anthropic or Huggingface.
 You instantiate it by passing the required API keys and model names, then call Chat() to send a message and get a response.

 ### GPT instances & Conversations
-GPT instances are created using the GPTApiFactory, by requesting either a GPTOpenAI (for OpenAI models) or GPTApiHuggingface (for Huggingface models) instance.
+GPT instances are created using the GPTApiFactory, by requesting either a GPTApiOpenAI (for OpenAI models), GPTApiAnthropic (for Anthropic Claude models) or GPTApiHuggingface (for Huggingface inference endpoint models) instance.

 These GPT instances can then generate Conversations, which store the conversation state/history and configuration like temperature.
 Messages are added to the Conversation, which is then passed to the GPT instance to get a response.